jwulf/zeebe-pr-workflow/README.md

 # Zeebe PR Workflow Demo

 A demonstration of the Zeebe GitHub Action.
+In this Getting Started Guide, you will use the Zeebe GitHub Action to automatically deploy BPMN workflows to Camunda Cloud on push to master, and to start a workflow when a new PR is opened and closed.

-Prerequisites:
+## Prerequisites:

 * Zeebe Modeler